bcwhite-code/brians-blueprints/self-building-spacex.md

 Yes, both "loader redux" and "miniloader" are required.
-The former is the default loader for the train stations (being that it's by the same author an LTN) but there are a few cases where filters need to be set programatically and that is only possible with a "miniloader".
+The former is the default loader for the train stations (being that it's by the same author as LTN) but there are a few cases where filters need to be set programatically and that is only possible with a "miniloader".

 The "waterfill" mod was a requirement in my original designs (though